subsquid/docs/docs/giant-squid-api/overview.md

 ## Intro
 Giant Squid is a set of open-source GraphQL APIs built with Squid SDK and maintained by Subsquid Labs.
 The APIs cover the most commonly used data for Pokadot, Kusama and a growing list major parachains and is used by explorers (such as [Calamar](https://calamar.app)) and wallets (e.g. SubWallet).
 For support and feature requests, join the [SquidDevs channel](https://t.me/HydraDevs) or [Discord](https://discord.com/invite/subsquid).

-The Giant Squid currently consists of two families of endpoints outlined below.
+The Giant Squid currently consists of three families of endpoints outlined below.
 The API endpoints for each network and the current status are available at the [Status page](/giant-squid-api/statuses).

 - [Explorer API](/giant-squid-api/gs-explorer).
 The endpoint URLs follow the convention `https://squid.subsquid.io/gs-explorer-${network}/graphql`.
-Support queries on:
+Supports queries on:
     - Blocks
     - Events
     - Extrinsics
     - Calls

 - [Statistics API](/giant-squid-api/gs-stats).
 The endpoint URLs follow the convention `https://squid.subsquid.io/gs-stats-${network}/graphql`.
-Support queries on:
+Supports queries on:
    - Validator/Collator data
    - Account balances
    - Staking statistics
    - Nomination pools statistics
    - Transfers statistics
    - Extrinsic statistics

+- [Main API](/giant-squid-api/gs-main).
+The endpoint URLs follow the convention `https://squid.subsquid.io/gs-main-${network}/graphql`.
+Supports queries on:
+    - Accounts
+    - Transfers
+    - Staking rewards
+    - Identities

 ## Roadmap
 | Est. date | GS family | Features | Description